 Jones suffered a slight dip in form during 1998/99, as Saints struggled at the wrong end of the table, narrowly avoiding the drop on the last day of the season.
 He was hit and miss the following campaign too.
 In 2000/01 Jones returned to form under Glenn Hoddle.
 He kept seven clean sheets in a row between January and March 2001.

 By 2001/02 Jones's mistakes were happening far too frequently.
 He dropped a clanger in a 1-0 defeat at Derby in November 2001.
-A botched clearance against bottom club Leicester in March 2002, lead to two points being dropped.
+A botched clearance against bottom club Leicester in March 2002, led to two points being dropped.
 New manager Gordon Strachan had run out of patience by August 2002, bringing in Antti Niemi as a replacement.
 Jones initially kept his place as number one stopper, due to some decent performers between the sticks at the start of 2002/03.
-He soon lost his place to Niemi however, after his error lead to a 1-0 defeat at West Brom.
+He soon lost his place to Niemi however, after his error cost Saints in a game at West Brom.
 Jones still made some important contributions that campaign.
 He was in goal for the FA Cup semi-final against Watford on 13th April 2003.
 Jones also became the first keeper to be brought on as a substitute in an FA Cup final on 17th May 2003.

 Away from club football, Jones's international career thrived under the guidance of his former Saints teammate Mark Hughes.
 Jones kept goal when Wales scored a famous 2-1 win over Italy on 16th October 2002.
 He started the 2003/04 season well with Saints, keeping three clean sheets in a row in August.
 He also played in the first ever UEFA Cup match at St Marys against Steua Bucharest.
 Jones lost his place in the starting line up when Niemi returned from injury.

-In January 2004 Jones made the surprise loan move to Liverpool, to ease their goalkeeping injury crisis.
+In January 2004 Jones made the surprise loan move to Liverpool to ease their goalkeeping injury crisis.
 He performed well in his debut against Aston Villa, keeping a clean sheet in a 1-0 victory.
 Jones also started in Liverpool's 2-1 defeat at Tottenham a week later.
 Jones re-signed for Wolves later that month, linking up with his old boss Dave Jones yet again.
-He received a frosty reception on his return, making his second debut at Fratton Park in a 0-0 draw at Pompey.
+He received a frosty reception on his return, making his second debut at Fratton Park in a 0-0 draw with Pompey.
 Jones also lined up against former clubs Liverpool and Southampton later in the season, but couldn't stop Wolves from being relegated back to the second tier.
-The Welshman lost his starting spot in 2004/05, as Dave Jones was replaced by Glenn Hoddle (Just as he had been previously at Southampton).
+The Welshman lost his starting spot in 2004/05, as Dave Jones was once again replaced by Glenn Hoddle.
 Jones had a spell at Watford on loan between December 2004 and February 2005.
-He had another temporary stay, this time at Millwall at the start of 2005/06, before signing for QPR on a free transfer in February 2006.
+He had another temporary stay at Millwall at the start of 2005/06, before signing for QPR on a free transfer in February 2006.
 He played his final game for Rangers on 21st October 2006 in a 3-2 defeat at Sheffield Wednesday.
 Jones then had a brief stint at non-league Bognor Regis Town, before hanging up his gloves.